 If you seek a low maintenance, proven and reliable engine on which you wish to become your own mechanic and master, then this is the engine you have been looking for.

 William Wynne can be contacted for more information at the following addresses:

-Text adapted and used with permission (pending) of FlyCorvair.
+Text and images used with permission (pending) of FlyCorvair.